-Migraine is a type of recurring headache.
-It involves blood vessels, nerves, and brain chemicals.
-Sensations may come before a migraine.
-This can include visual changes or numbness and tingling, called auras.
+Migraine is a type of recurring headache that involves blood vessels, nerves, and brain chemicals.
+Sensations called auras may come before a migraine.
+Auras can include visual changes or numbness and tingling.
 There are two types of migraines:

 Copyright © Nucleus Medical Media, Inc.

 Migraine headaches can affect a child’s performance in school, relationships with friends and family, and other factors in a child’s life.

-Factors that increase your child’s chance for migraines may include:
+Factors that increase your child’s chance of migraines may include:

 Migraines occur in phases that may include: